rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

 <ng-template #error let-error>{{error.message}}</ng-template>
 ```

-### Loading based on dynamic arguments
+### Loading based on changes to other data

-When using dynamic arguments with `NgxLoadWith`, you will pass a function that takes these arguments and returns an Observable, instead of directly passing a plain Observable.
-This function allows `NgxLoadWith` to automatically manage the reloading process when these dynamic arguments change, leading to cleaner and more efficient code.
+In many cases, you need to load data based on other data that frequently changes.
+For example, you may want to load data based on the ID in the route parameters or keywords entered in a search bar.
+It is crucial to automatically reload the data when these changes occur.

-The following examples illustrate how to fetch data using route parameters and based on user input.
+With `NgxLoadWith`, you can easily handle this scenario by passing arguments to the `*ngxLoadWith` directive.
+Instead of directly passing a plain Observable, you pass a function that takes these arguments and returns an Observable.
+This enables `NgxLoadWith` to automatically manage the reloading process when the arguments change.

 **Fetching data using route parameters:**